 - Deactivate your screensavers

 Screensavers are not needed to “save” modern computer screens.
 They use a lot of power and may override your power management settings.

-G Suite, NCSU Libraries’ Electronic Resources, the Virtual Computing Lab, online courses, webinars, and other IT tools at NC State make it possible to work and study online instead of driving to and from campus.
+G Suite, web conferencing, NCSU Libraries’ Electronic Resources, the Virtual Computing Lab, online courses, webinars, and other IT tools at NC State make it possible to work and study online instead of driving to and from campus.